 OLED (Organic Light-Emitting Diode) is a type of display that uses an organic carbon-based film through which two conductors pass a current, causing it to emit light.
 To produce an image, an OLED TV combines blue and yellow light from OLED sources to create almost white light.
 This is then passed through a colour filter made up of red, blue and green subpixels.

 Unlike traditional LCD TVs, which rely on a separate backlight that’s then passed through a layer of pixels, each individual pixel in an OLED can take care of both brightness and image creation.
-Because each pixel is its own light source and can be completely blacked out if need be, this means that a bright pixel can appear next to one that’s black with neither impacting the other, creating the exceptional overall contrast for which OLEDs are rightly renowned.
+Because each pixel is its own light source and can be completely blacked out if need be, this means that a bright pixel can appear next to one that’s black with neither impacting the other.
+This creates the exceptional overall contrast for which OLEDs are rightly renowned.

 And that's not the only benefit.
 Because the image doesn't need to pass through an LCD matrix, viewing angles are wide, while the overall build of an OLED TV is thin and light because of its simple structure.